matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 in which case the applicable users is based on the union of the user set based on user filtering and the user set based on the role filtering.

+Applicable user set of the rate limit is then calculated as follows:
+* A rate limiting event with both power level based filtering and role based filtering (`power_level` and `roles` defined) at the same time is rejected.
+* If both `power_level` and `roles` are omitted and `users` are defined, and `users.operator` is `exclude`, then the limit applies to all users, except ones stated in the list.
+* If `power_level` is defined, users are filtered according to `power_level` and `power_level.operator`, then the `users` are added or subtracted from that set according to `users.operator`.
+* If `roles` is defined, the following rules apply:
+* ** If `roles.operator` is an exclusion operator, then take the set of all users and subtract users according to `roles.operator` according to `roles` and the roles user possesses.
+* ** If `roles.operator` is an inclusion operator, then start with empty set, and add users according to `roles` listed and `roles.operator`.
+* ** If `users` is also defined, then the `users` are added or subtracted from the set calculated according to the abovementioned method, depending on `users.operator`.
+* For burst definitions, the same rules apply, except maximum applicable user set is the set of users that are limited by the parent rate limit.

 ## Rate limit burst capability

 Bursting can be defined using the `burst` property, which includes an array